-Some mothers actually do want to be touched, but its the type of touching that counts:
+Some mothers actually do want to be touched, but it’s the type of touching that counts:

 “I want touch, hugs etc, but I can do without the constant bum or boob grabbing, or the feeling that every hug must lead somewhere.”

-If this is the case for your partner, it’s important that she seeks help to work through her birth trauma.
-Professional birth de-briefers do fabulous work as well as counsellors who specialise in this field.
+If this is the case for your partner, it’s important she seeks help to work through her birth trauma.
+Professional birth de-briefers do fabulous work, as well as counsellors who specialise in this field.

-If your partner is suffering from depression, this can affect her mood, energy and sex drive.
-Unfortunately, post natal depression does affect many women, so if your partner is suffering from depression or you suspect she may be, it might be time to get some professional help and advice.
+Unfortunately, postnatal depression does affect many women, so if your partner is suffering from depression or you suspect she may be, it might be time to get some professional help and advice.

 One new mother says: “The idea of us having sex after the birth of our first child absolutely terrified me.
 I was more nervous than I was for my first time.
 The actual act wasn’t too bad — it didn’t hurt, but for me it was the emotional side of sex that had me worried… and the fear that it would hurt.”

 HOW YOU CAN HELP: If she’s had any damage or repair work after the birth, its a good idea to get the midwife or doctor’s advice on when to approach sex, just to be sure.

 If you are finding it difficult to cope with, keep the lines of communication open with her, and tell her that you’re having problems so you can work out a solution together.

 Touch and skin to skin contact is so important, so find a way to do that as best you can.

-A study titled ‘A comparison of urinary and sexual outcomes in women experiencing vaginal and caesarean births’ (Klein MC, Kaczorowski J, Firoz T, Hubinette M, Jorgensen S, Gauthier R.) found the following results:
+A study titled ‘A comparison of urinary and sexual outcomes in women experiencing vaginal and caesarean births’ (Klein MC, et al.) found:

 A mother says: “I had a caesarean for my first and the pain from sex was unbearable for six months.
 The second birth was an instrumental vaginal birth with a nasty episiotomy on my unstretched perineum (ouch!) and sex was uncomfortable for about 4 months.”